Easy Dal (Indian lentil soup)

 - lemon wedges

-- - In a large pot over high heat add butter, olive oil, garlic, onions, ginger and jalapeno.
-Cook for about 4 minutes, until onions are soft and translucent.
+- In a large pot over high heat add olive oil, garlic, onions and ginger.
+Cook for 7 minutes or until onions are soft and translucent.

-- - Add tomato paste, stir well then add cumin powder Garam Masala, salt and stir well again.
+- Add tomato paste, stir well and add turmeric, garam masala and salt.
+Stir.

-- - Turn off the heat, add rice wine vinegar, cilantro and stir.
-Season with salt and pepper.
+- Turn off the heat, add cilantro and stir.
+Season with salt and pepper and serve with lemon wedges.